 November is Diabetic Eye Disease Awareness Month

-Local Ophthalmologist Jonathan M. Frantz, MD, FACS, joins the American Academy of Ophthalmology in reminding those who have diabetes or are at risk for the disease—especially people with black, Latino, Native American or Pacific Islander heritage — that having an annual dilated eye exam is an important step toward protecting your eyes and vision, along with proper medical care, careful glycemic (blood sugar) control, and other lifestyle choices that reduce the health impacts of diabetes.
+The Academy reminds those who have diabetes or are at risk for the disease—especially people with black, Latino, Native American or Pacific Islander heritage — that having an annual dilated eye exam by an ophthalmologist is an important step toward protecting their eyes and vision, along with proper medical care, careful glycemic (blood sugar) control, and other lifestyle choices that reduce the health impacts of diabetes.

 Symptoms of diabetic retinopathy include:

 • Seeing spots or floaters in your field of vision

 • Blurred vision

 • Having a dark or empty spot in the center of your vision

 • Difficulty seeing well at night

 “The eye doctors at Florida Eye Health work with area primary care doctors to provide quality, patient-focused eye care that is so important to patients with diabetes,” said Dr. Frantz.
 He explained that prolonged periods of high blood sugar may lead to the accumulation of fluid in the lens inside the eye that controls eye focusing.
 This changes the curvature of the lens and results in the development of symptoms of blurred vision.
 The blurring of distance vision as a result of lens swelling will subside once the blood sugar levels are brought under control.
 Better control of blood sugar levels in patients with diabetes also slows the onset and progression of diabetic retinopathy.